pete-buwembo/monopoly-masters/README.md

 #### Iteration # 2 [Task 2]

 - Our information store is going to be SQLAlchemy [ User information storage as well as the game information]
-- Create a database and populate users [Testing]
+- Create a database where the user information is going to be stored.
+- Validation will be -- Adding a user to the database

 #### Iteration # 3 [ Task 3]

 As a user, after the game start I MUST be able to enter the number of players [between 2 and 4].
-If I press Cancel, then I MUST be able to exit the game.
+- If I press Cancel, then I MUST be able to exit the game.
-- create the logic to support this capability in py.
+- create the logic to support this capability of a user being able to select the number of users to play a single game.

 #### Iteration # 4 [ Task 4]